ro-ko/ro-ko/README.md

 - 🌱 I’m currently learning Deep learning about graph and vision
 - 🤔 I’m looking for help with comment about my repos
 - 📫 How to reach me: 201719987@jbnu.ac.kr
-- 😄 Present : Gist AI Lab research internship
+- 😄 Present : MS at Korea universiity PRML lab
 - 💻 Here is my personal blog : https://ro-ko.tistory.com